Zichqec/YAYA_Fundamentals/Module 0 - Overview/02 - Initial Setup.md

 F:/My_Stuff/SSP/ghost/my_ghost/ghost/master/somefile.dic
 ```

 A relative filepath, however, will start from a different location.
-In this case, that will be the position of `yaya.dll`, which is usually in the `ghost/master/` folder.
-So, if we want to specify a file that is in the same folder as `yaya.dll`, we can just write its name.
+In this case, that will be the position of yaya.dll, which is usually in the `ghost/master/` folder.
+So, if we want to specify a file that is in the same folder as yaya.dll, we can just write its name.
 If we want to go into a subfolder, we can write just the name of that folder, a slash, then the name of the file.

 ```
 special/somefile.dic